FedRAMP / FIPS

 - Supporting configurable TLS versions.
 This is to ensure that only TLS 1.2 is supported in FedRAMP mode.

 - Removes all uses of non-compliant algorithms like NaCl and replace with compliant algorithms like AES-GCM.

-- User and host certificates (and host keys for recording proxy mode) should only be 2048-bit RSA.
-For a certificate, the signer should also be.
+- User, host and CA certificates (and host keys for recording proxy mode) should only use 2048-bit RSA private keys.